global view constructed of white lines

 Considerations for Pituitary Gland Tumors

-For this reason, operating on pituitary tumors can be challenging as presenting symptoms can be quite diverse.
+Because of their location in the brain, operating on pituitary tumors can be challenging as presenting symptoms can be quite diverse.
 A patient with headaches and vision loss has different goals than a patient with Cushing’s disease.

 Nevertheless, the preservation of pituitary gland function is preferred, despite readily available medications to replace most of its hormones.
 Only a patient on life-long hormone replacement for cortisol or vasopressin (anti-diuretic hormone – ADH) can tell you the challenges of stress hormone dosing and maintenance of fluid balance.
 Women attempting to conceive have additional challenges when their glands are not working, often requiring the assistance of fertility specialists to prime their ovaries.
 So, whenever there is a concern about damaging the pituitary gland during surgery, we consider the reason seriously and think twice about the overall goals.